 The Backyard Discovery team responds quickly to nearly every customer review.

 Empower your teams and invest in resources that allow them to respond quickly with solutions for each customer.
 After all, the complete chain of brand replies and responses to consumer questions is on display on your PDP.
 Use these interactions to show the world you care about your customers.

-Your PDPs are imperative to success in 2020, and it’s never been so easy to get them right.
+Your PDPs are imperative to success, and it’s never been so easy to get them right.